-2. Organising the data – not all data points are created equal
+2. Organizing the data – not all data points are created equal

 When it comes to interpreting energy data, it’s important to understand and account for different types of data.
 Comparing total or average energy use in one sector against another will lead to skewed data.

-It’s imperative that data is normalised in order to interpret it correctly and for reporting on energy saving targets.
+It’s imperative that data is normalized in order to interpret it correctly and for reporting on energy saving targets.

 Take degree days for instance.
 Degree days are a measure of the severity and duration of cold weather.
-It’s a vital metric because extreme outdoor air temperature will require more energy to stabilise setpoint temperature in the building.
-Therefore, to avoid misleading statistics, you should also normalise against active hours and normalised occupancy.
-Once the data is normalised, you can look at it to determine the priority area of focus.
+It’s a vital metric because extreme outdoor air temperature will require more energy to stabilize setpoint temperature in the building.
+Therefore, to avoid misleading statistics, you should also normalize against active hours and normalized occupancy.
+Once the data is normalized, you can look at it to determine the priority area of focus.

 For example: an energy manager of a manufacturing plant notices that packaging has the highest energy consumption of all activities across the plant.
 That would highlight to the energy manager that improving the energy efficiency of packaging operations is a priority.

 Most organizations have data loggers and systems across their commercial buildings to capture energy usage, performance and consumption data but, instead of filtering the information and refining the most actionable parts, it is all compiled into a single large and very complex report.

 Instead of a single large and complex report, those organizations could normalize their data and establish priority areas of focus to understand data trends, leverage the right metrics and make data-driven decisions.